-This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behaviour and measure site performance.
+This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behavior and measure site performance.
 This cookie lasts for 2 years and distinguishes between users and sessions.
 It is used to calculate new and returning visitor statistics.
 The cookie is updated every time data is sent to Google Analytics.

-This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behaviour and measure site performance.
+This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behavior and measure site performance.
 This cookie determines new sessions and visits and expires after 30 minutes.
 The cookie is updated every time data is sent to Google Analytics.
 Any activity by a user within the 30-minute life span will count as a single visit, even if the user leaves and then returns to the site.
 A return after 30 minutes will count as a new visit, but a returning visitor.

-This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behaviour and measure site performance.
+This is one of the four main cookies set by the Google Analytics service which enables website owners to track visitor behavior and measure site performance.
 It is not used in most sites but is set to enable interoperability with the older version of Google Analytics code known as Urchin.
 In this older version, this was used in combination with the __utmb cookie to identify new sessions/visits for returning visitors.
 When used by Google Analytics this is always a Session cookie, which is destroyed when the user closes their browser.

-This is a pattern type cookie set by Google that is used to limit the amount of data recorded by Google on high traffic volume websites.
+This is a pattern-type cookie set by Google that is used to limit the amount of data recorded by Google on high traffic volume websites.

-This is an optional additional cookie set by the Google Analytics service which enables website owners to track visitor behaviour and measure site performance.
+This is an optional additional cookie set by the Google Analytics service which enables website owners to track visitor behavior and measure site performance.
 This cookie is used when site owners create custom visitor-level variables for customizing what can be measured.
 The cookie is updated every time data is sent to Google Analytics.

 This cookie name is associated with Google Universal Analytics used to throttle the request rate – limiting the collection of data on high traffic sites.
 It expires after 10 minutes.

 Every time the state is updated (the page reloaded) the last activity is set to the current date/time.
 Used to determine expiry.
-This is essential for logged in users, but not for guests – it is set for both.
+This is essential for logged-in users, but not for guests – it is set for both.